-Paper and cardboard: we tracked the number of sheets of paper used in the production office.
-Based on the rental invoice for the printer, we were able to find out how many prints had been made.
+• Paper and cardboard: we tracked the number of sheets of paper used in the production office.
+Based on the rental invoice for the printer, we were able to find out the total number of prints.

 Reusable cups were provided with the canteen's coffee machine.
 There were no single-use coffee cups available on the set.